The New “Green” Asphalt

 NCAT paves the way to eco-friendly roads

-So the next time you’re driving down a long stretch of road, remember it may look black, but it’s getting greener every day.
+So that long stretch of road you’re driving down may look black, but thanks to Auburn it’s getting greener every day.